janjiralakirankumar/DevOpsEssentials/README.md

 ---
 **Summary:**
-1. Initialize a local Git repository on an AWS EC2 instance.
+1. Initialize a local Git repository on Anchor EC2 instance.
-2. Configure Git settings for email and username.
+2. Configure Git settings like email and username.
 3. Add and commit changes to the Git repository.
 4. Create and switch between Git branches.
 5. Make changes and commits in different branches.
-6. Push the code to a GitHub repository.
+6. Merge branches and Push the code to a GitHub repository.
-7. Merge branches and push the changes to GitHub.

 #### =============================END of LAB-02=============================

-## Lab 3: Configure Jenkins
+## Lab 3: Configure Jenkins Server

 **Objective:**
 The objective of this lab is to configure Jenkins to build and deploy applications.
-It includes setting up Jenkins, installing necessary plugins, and configuring Jenkins to build Maven projects.
+It includes `Setting up Jenkins,` `installing necessary plugins` and `configuring Jenkins to build Maven projects.`

-Initially, Copy the **private key** to the Jenkins server. so, that we can SSH from from **Jenkins Server** to **Docker Server** and viseversa.
+Initially, Copy the **private key** to the Jenkins server. so, that we can SSH from **Jenkins Server** to **Docker Server** and viseversa.
 ```
 cd ~
 ```